ceph/ceph/doc/cephadm/upgrade.rst

 ====================

-Before you start, you should verify that all hosts are currently online and your cluster is generally healthy.
+Before you start, you should verify that all hosts are currently online and your cluster is healthy.

 ::